We enthusiastically support the use of our data, but please cite our work!

 - change in pressures and cumulative impact (2008 to 2013)

-Here is an overview of the calculations: Raw stressor data -> rescaled stressor data (values between 0-1) -> pressure data (stressor data after adjusting for habitat/pressure vulnerability) -> cumulative impact (sum of pressure data) -> difference between 2008 and 2013 pressure and cumulative impact data.
+Here is an overview of the calculations: Raw stressor data -> rescaled stressor data (values rescaled to be between 0-1) -> pressure data (stressor data after adjusting for habitat/pressure vulnerability) -> cumulative impact (sum of pressure data) -> difference between 2008 and 2013 pressure and cumulative impact data.

 All raster files are .tif format and coordinate reference system is mollweide wgs84.